okteto/deno-getting-started/README.md

 }
 ```

-Add a breakpoint on `server.ts`, line 10.
+Add a breakpoint on `app.ts`, line 10.
 Go back to the local terminal, and call the application again.
 This time, the execution will halt at your breakpoint.
 You can then inspect the request, the available variables, etc.

 Your deno code runs in Kubernetes, but you can debug it from your local machine without any extra services or tools.
 Pretty cool, no? 😉